-Wiltshire Council's priority is to provide a welldesigned and connected network that gives people the maximum choice in how to make their journeys.
+Wiltshire Council's priority is to provide a well-designed and connected network that gives people the maximum choice in how to make their journeys.
 Active travel is an important part of the picture.

-The success of a connected network is measured by how they contribute to the quality and character of the place, not only on how well they function.
+The success of a connected network is measured by how it contributes to the quality and character of the place, not only on how well it functions.